Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 While perks and amenities can’t fix a broken culture, they can play a big part in defining and expanding your culture.
 For example, if you want work-life balance to be a primary tenant of your culture, you’d likely want to implement remote work policies and flexible work schedules.

 Think of what perks and benefits you could offer your staff to align with your culture.
 It could be anything from employee wellness programs to employee stock purchasing plans.
+Providing professional development opportunities, such as leadership training, education stipends, and new project responsibilities, could also be seen as a perk.

 Just be wary of mistaking perks alone for culture.
 A ping pong table and nap pods won’t be an antidote for a culture that drives employees to burn out.
 Instead, perks and amenities should act as a support to your culture and values.